Free transfer list: Messi confirms Barcelona departure

 Due to the financial pressures on the game at the moment, we have already seen an unprecedented number of big names moving on a Bosman transfer this summer.

-The Ligue 1 giants also recently announced the acquisition of Real Madrid legend Sergio Ramos.
+The Ligue 1 giants also announced the acquisition of Real Madrid legend Sergio Ramos this summer.

 The future of Lionel Messi, meanwhile, is still up in the air.